Taylor Lautner: 2010–present: Continuing Twilight and later projects

 Lautner returned for the third Twilight film, The Twilight Saga: Eclipse, in 2010.
 Despite receiving mixed reviews from critics, the film surpassed its predecessor to become the highest-grossing film of the franchise and the highest-grossing romantic fantasy, shapeshifter and vampire movie of all time at the American and Canadian box office.
-It ranks as the 36th highest-grossing film of all-time in the U.S. and Canada.
+It ranked as the 36th highest-grossing film of all-time in the U.S. and Canada.
 The popularity of Lautner and his cast members continued to summit, especially via the "Team Edward vs. Team Jacob" campaign that promoted the film.
 Lautner's fanbase also began to expand to older audiences.
 Lautner won Best Fantasy Actor at the 2010 Scream Awards, and he is nominated for Favorite Movie Actor for his role in Eclipse at the 37th People's Choice Awards.
 In November 2010 The Hollywood Reporter named Lautner as one of the young male actors who are "pushing – or being pushed" into taking over Hollywood as the new "A-List".

 Lautner was initially supposed to be in two films, Northern Lights and a movie based on Max Steel, but pulled out of both films due to scheduling conflicts and better offers.
 Other planned projects were the lead in a movie about Stretch Armstrong and a hostage thriller, Cancun.
 Lautner filmed a Bourne Identity-esque spy film with Lily Collins, entitled Abduction.
-It was released in September 2011 to universally negative reviews from critics and Lautner's performance was heavily criticised.
+It was released in September 2011 to universally negative reviews from critics and Lautner's performance was mostly criticised.
+For Abduction, Lautner won a Teen Choice Award for Choice Action Actor in 2012.
 He appeared in the remaining parts of the Twilight series, The Twilight Saga: Breaking Dawn films, which were released over a two-year period from 2011–2012.
 Lautner then filmed Grown Ups 2 alongside Adam Sandler and Chris Rock.
 It was released in September 2013.

 In 2010, Lautner was considered to be the highest-paid teen actor in Hollywood.
 In February 2014, it was confirmed that Lautner would be joining the BBC Three comedy series Cuckoo, replacing Andy Samberg.
 Lautner has continued in this role, co-starring in the BBC comedy for three series.
 From September to December 2016, Lautner co-starred on the Ryan Murphy comedy horror series Scream Queens.
+On July 7, 2023, Lautner appeared onstage after singer Taylor Swift premiered a new music video for the song "I Can See You" at the Eras Tour in Kansas City.
+The video stars Lautner, Joey King, and Presley Cash.
+Lautner inspired her Speak Now album's single "Back to December".